NURAMP Workshop Series

 4) Research Responsibility

-Overview of policies governing animal protection and human subjects protection, conflict of interest, responsible conduct of research and export control.
+Overview of programs that govern the use of animals in research and ensure protections of human subjects involved in research, as well as policies related to conflict of interest, the responsible conduct of research and export control.

 5) Administering the Award